housework-robot/main/S01_anatomy_of_stanford_aloha/S01E01_migration.md

     You can copy and paste the content of the codes in ['src/'](https://github.com/housework-robot/main/tree/main/S01_anatomy_of_stanford_aloha/src) subfolder of this repository to your desktop.

     There are quite some differences between our code comparing with Stanford's original code.
 Detailed explanation may come later on.

+5. Build stanford_aloha python package,

+    As a shortcut, you may take our practice as a reference,

+    ~~~
+    $ cd /home/robot/interbotix_ws/
+    $ rm -rf install/ build/ log/

+    $ colcon build
+    ...
+RuntimeWarning:
+    ERROR: setuptools==58.2.0 is used in combination with setuptools_scm>=8.x
+    # You can ignore the above warnings and errors

+    $ source install/local_setup.bash
+    # Don't forget to source the environmental settings, otherwise, 'stanford_aloha' cannot be shown in the ros2 package list.

+    $ ros2 pkg list | grep aloha
+    stanford_aloha
+    $
+    ~~~

+6. To verify the success of migration, you can follow Stanford mobile aloha github repo's [teleoperation testing guidance](https://github.com/MarkFzp/mobile-aloha?tab=readme-ov-file#testing-teleoperation).

+   As a shortcut, you can take our practice as a reference.

+   1. Open a terminal, execute the following command, and 4 rviz windows will pop up, simulating the 4 interbotix arms.

+    ~~~
+    $ cd /home/robot/interbotix_ws/src/stanford_aloha/launch
+    $ ros2 launch 4arms_teleop.launch
+    ~~~

+    2. Open another terminal,

+    ~~~
+    $ cd /home/robot/interbotix_ws/src/stanford_aloha/stanford_aloha
+    $ python3 one_side_teleop.py left
+    ~~~